DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: DSLean

-Additionally, due to elaboration in separate contexts, metavariables in $e'$ are not functions of any bound variables that may occur in $e$, which is required by Lean's unification system for said metavariables' value or type to be dependent on outside binders.
-To remedy this, should an outside metavariable $?m_{e', i}$ potentially be unified with an expression occurring with bound variables $(b_1, ... b_n)$ in scope, we perform the substitution $e'[(\lambda x_1. \cdots \lambda x_n. ?m_{e', i}) b_1 \cdots b_n / ?m_{e', i}]$ to ensure such dependence can occur.
-We assert that this remains faithful to the original expression, as unused bound variables disappear from this sub-expression after $\beta$-reduction, which is applied following unification.
+While the core algorithm is simple, DSLean's implementation relies on several additional implementation details.
+First, identifiers like free variable names are translated verbatim without requiring a dedicated equivalence; when a binder is translated, its corresponding bound variables are converted into free variables with the correct name so they can be translated.
+In the above example, an expression such as \lstinline{fun x => x} would be translated to \lstinline{"terminal_string x x"} in this way, matching the second equivalence and filling in the \lstinline{nonterminal} with the name of the (now) free variable \lstinline{x}.

-To prevent superfluous matching on an expression without real progress being made, patterns that leave the current expression unchanged modulo a single reduction are given lower priority.
-For example, a pattern $e' := (\lambda x. ?m_0)?m_1$ is definitionally equal to any target expression $e$, with $?m_0 \leftarrow x, ?m_1 \leftarrow e$; this assignment doesn't make substantial progress as $\beta$-reducing $e'$ yields $e$ again, leaving us back where we started.
-To avoid this issue, such patterns are not utilized unless no other options are available: when this is the case (which may occur when the input expression is not fully translatable by the specified equivalences), an upper limit is imposed on the number of recursive calls to prevent stack overflow.
+Furthermore, additional metavariables that do not correspond to nonterminals may be present in Lean patterns (such as the unspecified type of the \lstinline{terminal_binder} argument to the Lean function in the example in \ref{listing:impl_example_1} above).
+Since each Lean pattern is elaborated in a separate context, metavariables in that pattern are not necessarily functions of any bound variables that may occur in a target expression, which is required by Lean's unification system for said metavariables' value to be dependent on outside binders.
+To remedy this, should an outside metavariable $?m$ potentially be unified with an expression $e$ with bound variables $(b_1, ... b_n)$ in scope, we perform the substitution $e[(\lambda x_1. \cdots \lambda x_n. ?m) b_1 \cdots b_n / ?m]$ to ensure such dependence can occur.
+We assert that this remains definitionally equal to the original expression, as unused bound variables disappear from this sub-expression after $\beta$-reduction; thus, these are equivalent when used by Lean's definitional equality checker.